 You may see ARS listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.
 If they are mentioned on your credit report, you are likely to have a lower score.

 How can I remove Account Resolution Services from my credit report?

 Account Resolution Services collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.

 However, it is possible to remove a collection account from your credit history before seven years.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

 Lexington Law is a professional credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law will help you challenge (and possibly remove) other inaccurate information from your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084